Mirror Ball – Live & More

-Mirror Ball – Live & More is a double live album by English rock band Def Leppard released on 7 June 2011.
-The first full-length live album released by the band, it contains live recordings, three new studio tracks and a DVD containing both concert and backstage footage.
+Mirror Ball – Live & More is a double live album by English rock band Def Leppard initially released on 3 June 2011 in Germany, Switzerland, and Austria, then in the rest of Europe on 6 June, and in North America on 7 June.
+The first stand-alone live album released by the band, it contains live recordings, three new studio tracks and a DVD containing both concert and backstage footage.